In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Lugia, the mascot of the Game Boy Color's Pokémon Silver, is a legendary Pokémon.
 This means it's genderless and you can only capture in the video games; theoretically, there's only one of them in the world.

 So are Legendary creatures truly one of a kind?
-Game lore and most the anime say yes, but occasionally a wrench in the works, like this parent Lugia, suggest otherwise.
+Game lore and most anime say yes, but occasionally a wrench in the works, like this parent Lugia, suggests otherwise.

 One of the oddest Pokémon is right in front of us half the time.
 Team Rocket's Meowth differs from all other versions of the cat shown in the video games and anime.
 This particular feline not only walks on two legs, like a human, but it speaks our language too!

 In fact, the show explains why Meowth can talk (but never how).
 Before joining Team Rocket, the still-normal cat found a female Meowth, Meowzie, and fell in love.
 However, she rejected him, saying she preferred humans.
 Thus, Meowth worked painstakingly hard to attempt to become more human-like, and taught himself to talk and move as a biped.
 Even so, Meowzie still rejected him, and he wound up as a member of Team Rocket.

 This also raises some questions.
 So, Meowths apparently have the capability of speaking, given lots of practice.
 Could any Pokémon talk if they tried hard enough?
 It seems unusual for only this cat to have the potential to speak, but we hear it for ourselves all the time.
 Isn't that right, Meowth?

 Great, another enormous dragon discrepancy.
 However, unlike Charizard, I'm not describing the regular Dragonites we see in the show; they seem close enough to their official 7' 3" height.